-The Japanese government positioned nuclear power as an important base-load electricity in the Fundamental Energy Plan promulgated in April 2014, and tries to develop an environment that is supportive to electricity utilities restarting existing nuclear plants (all of which stopped operations after the Fukushima accident, and some pressurised water reactor type plants have restarted operations as at 1 September 2017) once the utilities obtain the approval of the Nuclear Regulation Authority.
+The Japanese government continued to position nuclear power as an important base-load electricity in the Fundamental Energy Plan promulgated in July 2018, and tries to develop an environment that is supportive to electricity utilities restarting existing nuclear plants (all of which stopped operations after the Fukushima accident, and some pressurised water reactor type plants have restarted operations as at 1 September 2018) once the utilities obtain the approval of the Nuclear Regulation Authority.
 The Minister of ETI plans to develop a favourable environment for nuclear power plants.
 However, for political reasons after the Fukushima accident, it is difficult to construct new nuclear plants.